skyedanler/slot-machine/README.md

 ### Issues/Bugs

 - The pay table boxes need to be adjusted so that things stay inside when page is shrunk/expanded.
 Possibly a flex issue or need to make the images responsive.
-- Credits are not decreasings when the buttons are pressed.
+- ~~Credits are not decreasings when the buttons are pressed.~~
+- My main focus right now is making sure things work based on my code and learning.
+This is why I created project.js and only connect to that one in my HTML.
+Later, I will spend more time on organizing project.js into the smaller and more specific files (reels.js, credits.js, buttons.js) I originally made and connecting between those.